theatlantic/docker-image-unison-legacy/README.md

 ## Usage

-This image is the unison-image for [docker-sync](https://github.com/EugenMayer/docker-sync) and published on [eugenmayer/unison-unox](https://hub.docker.com/r/eugenmayer/unison-unox/)
+This image is the unison-image for [docker-sync](https://github.com/EugenMayer/docker-sync) and published on [eugenmayer/unison](https://hub.docker.com/r/eugenmayer/unison/)
-The credits go to [mickaelperrin](https://github.com/mickaelperrin) - all the work has been done by him.
+A lot of credits go to [mickaelperrin](https://github.com/mickaelperrin) - most of the work has been done by him.

 ## What does it do ?